fulldecent/cameralife/README.md

 Share your photo memories.
 Camera Life is an open source software package you install and run on your own server running PHP and MySQL.
-This creates a beatiful experience for your visitors to experience your collection.
+This creates a beautiful experience for your visitors.

 ![Screenshot 1](https://fulldecent.github.io/cameralife/splashAssets/screenshot1.png)
 ![Screenshot 2](https://fulldecent.github.io/cameralife/splashAssets/screenshot2.png)